Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Modulation-Invariant Continual Representation Learning

-Here, we propose using \emph{differently modulated} views of the source sample as positives, together with an unmodulated representation of another view.
-Effectively, this builds a modulation-invariant (\texttt{MI}) representation space.
-Intuitively, as each modulation discriminates its associated class from all others through orthogonalized representations, \texttt{MI} drives the unmodulated representation space towards a state where all classes are orthogonal to each other (Figure~\ref{fig:timeline}).
 Therefore, a compact representation of each new class is \emph{consolidated} in the unmodulated representation space.
+During the consolidation phase of TMCL, the combination of \texttt{VI} and \texttt{MI} is optimized jointly.

+\paragraph{Mapping prior work to the canonical contrastive loss and comparing to TMCL.} Notably, in supervised contrastive learning (\texttt{SupCon}), samples of the same class are used as positives~\citep{khosla2020supervised}, thus implementing invariance to features not predictive of class identity. \texttt{SupCon} is a straightforward method to additionally leverage the few available labels in semi-supervised continual learning setups.
+However, in contrast to our \texttt{MI} objective, \texttt{SupCon} only separates classes for which labels are available in the current session, while \texttt{MI} implicitly separates current samples from past class centers.

-Further, because the modulations for any given class are \emph{not} updated after the initial learning, they effectively constitute an imprint of neural activities that separates that class from all others.
-Training the unmodulated representations to maintain similarity with this imprint also stabilizes continual learning, and can be understood as a form of \texttt{SI} that does not require storing the full network state twice (cf.~Table~\ref{tab:methoddiff},~right).
+State-of-the-art unsupervised continual representation learning algorithms such as CaSSLe~\citep{fini_self-supervised_2022} and PNR~\citep{cha2024regularizing} train the network representations to be invariant to the model state (state invariance or \texttt{SI}), by using as positives one representation obtained from the current network state and one representation obtained from a stored, past network state.
+In TMCL, because the modulations for any given class are \emph{not} updated after the initial learning, they effectively constitute an imprint of neural activities that separates that class from all others.
+Therefore, training the unmodulated representations to maintain similarity with this imprint also stabilizes continual learning, and can be understood as a form of \texttt{SI} that does not require storing the full network state twice (cf.~Table~\ref{tab:methoddiff},~right).